VisTR: Visualizations as Representations for Time-series Table Reasoning: Introduction

-\stab(2) {\tt Multi-modal Visualization Alignment}.
-We design an effective LVLM that learns a joint embedding space across three visualization modalities - charts, text, and hand-drawn sketches.
-The model aligns multi-modal user intentions with visualization references, allowing users to explore and analyze tables through various interactions.
+\item {\bf Multimodal Visualization Alignment}.
+We fine-tune an effective MLLM that learns a joint embedding space across three modalities, \ie, charts, text, and hand-drawn sketches.
+This alignment bridges user intentions with visualization references, enabling users to explore time-series tables through multimodal interactions.

-\stab(3) {\tt \tool System.} We develop a prototype system that supports the exploration of large-scale and multiple time-series tables through intuitive user interactions.
-Various case studies and quantitative results prove the effectiveness and applicability of \tool.
+\item {\bf Prototype Construction}.
+We implement a prototype system that facilitates reasoning and exploration of large-scale time-series tables.

+\item {\bf Evaluation.} We conduct extensive evaluations, including quantitative experiments and usage scenarios, to demonstrate the effectiveness and usability of \tool.
+All datasets, fine-tuned models, anonymized user study data, and evaluation results are available at \url{https://github.com/HKUST-CIVAL/VisTR}.